shreyaguptasg2020-ctrl/emi-app/README.md

 # emi-app
-An app to predict your emi eligibility and amount
+This is a streamlit app to predict your emi eligibility and amount based on user input.